abinit/abinit/doc/tutorial/spin.md

     5d-channel: 1.063136-0.952668=0.11047 Ha
     6p-channel: 0.228107-0.156444=0.07166 Ha

-A perfect agreement even with a small simulation cell and very small values of plane-wave cut-offs...
+A perfect agreement even with a small simulation cell and very small values of plane-wave cut-offs.
+This comes from the generation of the PAW dataset, where the SOC is calculated very accurately and for an atomic reference.
+The exchange correlation functional has little impact on large SOC splittings, which are mainly a kinetic energy effect.

-## 6 Rotation of the magnetization and spin-orbit
+## 6 Rotation of the magnetization and spin-orbit coupling

 The most spectacular manifestation of the spin-orbit coupling is the energy associated with a rotation of the magnetisation with respect with the crystal axis.